 Budgeting Guidelines

-A faculty member may elect to “buy out” of teaching (often referred to as “course release”) to work on a sponsored project at a rate equal to 1/8th of a nine-month Institutional Base Salary (IBS) plus benefits/fringe for each course released.
+The cost per course buyout is calculated at 1/8th of a nine-month Institutional Base Salary (IBS) plus benefits/fringe for each course released.
 For grants that require indirect costs to be assessed on salary and benefits, this must be accounted for in the budget at the time of proposal submission.
 See samples below using Fiscal Year 2026 rates.

 INCLUDING: Regular Salary, Endowed Chair or professorship stipends; and Paid Professional leave (pay for sabbatical, vacation, and sick leave- not including sick leave pay payouts when departing from the university);